EitanStein/Distributed-routing-using-MIS/README.md

 A custom c++ synchronized distributed implementation that constructs a maximal independent set and uses it to route messages between nodes in the graph
 It uses a random algorithm described in the book Distributed Graph Algorithms For Computer Networks by K. Erciyes (Rand2_MIS in the book)

+This is a learning project for implementing a distributed algorithm in C++

 ## Installation
 ### Requirements
 - C++20-compatible compiler